News

 A recent Tameshigiri (target cutting) session at our Badsey Iaido class.
 There's a fun YouTube short of this, which you can see by clicking on the photo above.

-Yes, it is over 20 years since LCTKD began, with its first session in the old Chinese Community Centre on Gerrard Street in London's Chinatown.
+Yes, it is 21 years since LCTKD began, with its first session in the old Chinese Community Centre on Gerrard Street in London's Chinatown.
 Its co-founders Neil R. Hall and Gareth R. Hall were the only people there.
 In 20 years it has grown to have hundreds of students, and thousands have learnt with us since that first day with just the two.

-Classes in the Chinese Community Centre are still going strong under Jon Alagoa, having relocated to the new centre - which Neil R. Hall helped to negotiate - just round the corner in 2012.
+Classes in the Chinese Community Centre are still going strong under Mr Jon Alagoa, having relocated to the new centre - which Neil R. Hall helped to negotiate - just round the corner in 2012.
 Classes in the midlands started in 2008 and have spread across four midlands counties, with another county likely to be added soon.

 Neil R. Hall is now our Chief Instructor, while Gareth, who was our Chief Instructor, moved to the USA in 2018.
 From the early days at the old Community Centre and the start of classes in the midlands, Helen Hall, Drew Hall, Jon Alagoa, Connie Wong, Doug Knight, Rebecca Nevin and James Aspey are all still with us.
 And there's a host of other students who have now reached 10 years as part of the LCTKD family, including people from our Tai Chi and Iaido side.
 You can see the story of LCTKD by clicking on the image of our founders in our original home.